-This term we are exploring the weather for our Science unit!
-It was definitely my favourite unit last year so I was pretty excited when it was time to start planning for my class this year.
-I decided to have a go at planning my first unit for TPT and it has taken me FOREVER to finally get it to a stage where I’m happy to share!
+This term we are exploring the Weather for our Science unit!
+It was definitely my favourite unit last year so I was pretty excited when it was time to start planning for my class this year!

-First I would like to share some photographs of the amazing sun art that is now decorating our classroom windows.
+First I’d like to share some photographs of some of the amazing sun art that is now decorating our classroom windows.
 The kids had so much fun making these a few weeks ago!

-Yesterday we briefly discussed how rain actually occurs which really is a big ask for little kids to process but they did really well!
-We used the following experiment to show how the clouds become so heavy with water that they need to release it all and so it begins to rain.
-I would love to go into condensation and all of those wonderful scientific terms next week!
+Yesterday, we briefly discussed how rain actually occurs which is a really big ask for little kids to process but they did really well!
+We used the following experiment to show how the clouds become so heavy with water that they need to release it all and it begins to rain.
+I would love to go into condensation and all those wonderful scientific understandings next week!

 After completing the experiment as a whole class, the kids got to work in small groups to complete the experiment over and over again this afternoon in our Science time. it was amazing to see their little faces light up as the rain seeped through the clouds!